-Beautiful real natural silk digital printing on the finest quality Silks and Satins.
-Use your own designs and images to custom print silk for your project.
-Digital silk prints are perfect for fashion designers and makers.
+Beautiful real natural silk printing on the finest quality Silks and Satins on the market.
+Use your own designs and images for custom printing on silk for your project.
+Printed silk fabric is perfect for fashion designers and makers.
 No minimum order, plus hemming option available.

 Choose from natural silk and silk style fabrics for your craft or dressmaking project.

 Woven real silk alternative.
 Shiny, shimmery poly face, semi-transparent.
 Soft and cool against the skin.
 Clothing, linings, garments.

 Transparent, sheer with tight mesh-like quality.
 Distinctive crepe texture.
 Soft print.
 Bridal wear, lingerie, dressmaking.